The Cheetah

 There are some amazing projects today aimed at stabilising Cheetah populations by returning captive bred Cheetah to the wild.
 In order to do this we need to protect the grasslands on which these animals hunt.

-We can regrow grasslands and develop a prey base for these big cats, but this requires protected areas with rangers to defend against poachers and monitor the land for ecological development.
+By protecting land we can regrow grasslands and develop a prey base for these big cats, but this requires protected rangers to defend against poachers and purposefully set fires.

-Though short term impact can be unpredictable, the well managed introduction of keystone species like major predators always leads to massive ecological regeneration in the long term.
+Though short term impact can be unpredictable, the well managed introduction of keystone species like major predators has been consistently shown to bring massive ecological regeneration in the long term.

 Saving such species will lead to natural regeneration